 “We continue to see attacks directly against merchants using malware, and they’re usually using two or three forms of malware in order to create the compromise,” Leach said.
 “Malware will continue be a heavily emphasized point by the council.”

 Any merchant will need to pay attention when the official version of the new standards are put out later this year.
-With the help of a payment services provider, any company can make sure it stays updated on the latest security requirements and does’t fall behind.
+With the help of a payment services provider, like Visual Retail Plus, any company can make sure it stays updated on the latest security requirements and doesn’t fall behind.
 Contact us today for more information about our exclusive demo!